 In 2017, the SwineTech team had effectively created a product that could detect a piglet getting crushed, achieving an accuracy of greater than 94%.
 This led to a reduction of up to 59% in piglet crushing after the first three days of the piglets’ lives.
 Co-Founders Matthew Rooda and Abraham Espinoza were recognized as one of Forbes 30 under 30 most promising companies in Manufacturing and Industry.
 SwineTech also received awards from MIT, the National Inventors Hall of Fame, and the American Farm Bureau Federation for its innovative product, SmartGuard.

 Looking to the Future

-Today, SwineTech takes pride in their ability to be the eyes and ears in the farrowing house by protecting tens of thousands of litters each year.
+Today, SwineTech takes pride in their ability to be the eyes and ears in the farrowing house by protecting millions of litters each year.
 Through their continuous efforts to improve the productivity, sustainability, and overall welfare of the pork industry they hope to one day digitize agricultural data, offer advanced real-time analytics, and provide applications for better management of farrowing operations.
 Data collected from SwineTech’s SmartGuard device provides key information and metrics of the sow’s behavior, health, and environment that she lives in.
 Allowing producers to know more than ever before and predict life-changing events and behaviors, such as the detection of respiratory illness, time of birthing, and the prevention of stillborns.
 SwineTech has and will continue to enable researchers, producers, and other stakeholders in the industry to provide the very best care for pigs all over the world.